cdapio/cdap/cdap-docs/examples-manual/source/examples/index.rst

   * - :doc:`Spark Page Rank<spark-page-rank>`
     - An application that demonstrates streaming text analysis using a Spark program.
 It computes the page rank of URLs from an input stream.
+  * - :doc:`Stream Conversion<stream-conversion>`
+    - An application that demonstrates the use of time partitioned file sets.
+      It periodically converts a stream into partitions of a file set, which can be read by SQL queries.
   * - :doc:`Web Analytics<web-analytics>`
     - An application to generate statistics and to provide insights about web usage through the analysis of web traffic.